psychemedia/classical-roman-and-greek-myths/phaeton.md

 [432] "But the sisters of the charioteer fallen to his early death changed their shape into trees, and from the weeping trees they distil precious dew `[Amber.]` out of their leaves."
 ```

+In a modern translation by A. D. Melville (2004), the horses are named *"Sol [Helios], Aethon (Blaze), Eous (Dawn), Pyrois (Fire) and Phlegon (Flame)".

+It is perhaps worth noting that Clymene's sons seemed to have a thing about fire.
+Prometheus was another of her sons, for example, but his tale is a tale for another day.